Major developments in China’s surging restructuring market

 This is an Insight article, written by a selected partner as part of GRR's co-published content.
 Read more on Insight

-This article outlines China’s latest developments in bankruptcy and restructuring.
-The Supreme People’s Court has released several influential judicial documents.
-There have also been notable developments on cross-border bankruptcy, active reform in the personal bankruptcy regime and the introduction of rules targeted at safeguarding bondholders’ rights and remedies in bankruptcy proceedings.
+In the past year, the Supreme People’s Court released several influential judicial documents, and there were developments in cross-border bankruptcy, active reform in the personal bankruptcy regime and the introduction of rules targeted at safeguarding bondholders’ rights and remedies in bankruptcy proceedings.

 - Key judicial documents released recently in relation to bankruptcy